 Singapore’s banks are funding a huge problem

-If the world is to have an 80% chance of meeting its agreed goal of keeping global warming to less than 2ºC, 80% of the world’s fossil fuels must remain in the ground according to independent financial think tank Carbon Tracker.
+If the world is to have an 80% chance of meeting its agreed goal of keeping global warming to below 2ºC, then 80% of fossil fuels worldwide must remain in the ground according to independent financial think tank Carbon Tracker.
 Yet despite pledges to take action on climate change, banks continue to fund the expansion of the fossil fuel industry.

 Failure to keep a lid on global warming would be an environmental and humanitarian disaster, but the economic impact would also be enormous.